Eksevis/Consistent-Dungeon-Siege-Art/README.md

 # Long Term Goals

-1. Synchronize all in-game textures / meshes with their inventory art.
+1. Synchronize all in-game textures / meshes with their inventory art
 3. Create new names, giving more variety / distinction other than just visual
 4. Use the old in-game textures to create new inventory icons and items, creating further variety and using otherwise cut content